danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 - All the corresponding indexes should be updated.
 - Update all the stored procedures that are related to retrieving studies, series or instances.

+## Blob Storage Updates

+The format of the image & metadata blobs refers to instance, study, and series.
+This virtual path could be optionally prefixed with the partition id, and would not be present for the default tenant.

 ## Migration